salilab/imp/doc/manual/installation.md

 ### Getting prerequisites on a Mac {#installation_prereqs_mac}

-Mac users must first install Xcode (previously known as Developer Tools) which is not installed by default with OS X, but is available from the App store (or from the Mac OS install DVD for old versions of Mac OS).
-They will also need the Xcode command line tools (install by going to Xcode Preferences, then Downloads, then Components, and select "Command Line Tools").
+Mac users must first install the developer Command Line Tools, which can be done from the command line by running

+        sudo xcode-select --install

+These can also be obtained by installing Xcode from the App store, then trying to run a command line tool (such as `clang`) which will prompt to install the tools.

 Then Mac users should use one of the available collections of Unix tools, such as